Transgender row over Labour shortlists

 Labour: Row over inclusion of trans women in all-women shortlists

-A row over the inclusion of transgender women on all-women shortlists has seen 300 Labour members quit the party.
+Campaigners claim 300 Labour members have quit the party over the inclusion of transgender women on all-women shortlists.

+The party said all-women shortlists had "always been open to all women, which of course includes trans women".

+A group of local Labour officials made the claim in a letter to The Times protesting at the way candidates are selected.

-They expressed dismay at what they said was the party's support, in relation to candidate selection, for gender as a "self-identified characteristic".
+The group expressed dismay at what they said was the party's support for gender as a "self-identified characteristic".

-In a letter to the Times, the group claimed without a gender recognition certificate "any man can simply claim to be a woman" and make a shortlist.
+They claimed without a gender recognition certificate "any man can simply claim to be a woman" and make a shortlist.

 The party insists its policy on the issue, which has existed for some time but never been formally recognised, has not changed.